choderalab/ensembler/README.md

 Sometimes it is necessary to manually override certain automatic aspects of the target and template retrieval scripts.
-This can be achieved using a file named 'manual-specifications.yaml', which is to be placed in the project top-level directory (a template is provided in the source code).
+This can be achieved using a file named 'manual-specifications.yaml', to be placed in the project top-level directory (a template is provided in the source code).
 Currently, this allows one to manually specify individual domain spans for targets and templates retrieved from UniProt, as well as minimum and maximum acceptable domain lengths.

 Example commands
 ----------------